dmfs/uri-toolkit/README.md

 In addition immutability makes it easier to test classes, because there is no mutable state to be considered in the tests.

+## No `null`

+None of the methods of this toolkit will accept or return `null` values.
+If a value can be optional an `Optional` is returned.

 ## TODO